Home > Saving and investing your money > Top 5 money management tips for teens

 2. Set a realistic budget

-A budget will help you save towards your goals.
+Making a budget could help you save towards your goals.

 Budgeting sounds boring, but it's basically planning how you'll spend your money each month - including putting money away for your future goals.